microsoft/debugpy/README.md

 ```

 ### `breakpoint()` function
 In Python 3.7 and above, `ptvsd` supports the standard `breakpoint()` function.
 Use `ptvsd.break_into_debugger()` function for similar behavior and compatibility with older versions of Python (3.6 and below).
-If the debugger is attached when either of these functions are invoked, it will pause execution on the calling line, as if it had a breakpoint set.
-If there's no debugger attached, the functions do nothing, and code continues to execute normally.
+If the debugger is attached when either of these functions is invoked, it will pause execution on the calling line, as if it had a breakpoint set.
+If there's no debugger attached, the functions do nothing, and the code continues to execute normally.
 ```python
 import ptvsd
 ptvsd.enable_attach()